azureorangutan/murdham/content/_index.md

   >}}
   {{< hextra/feature-card
     title="Vile sorcery and holy rites"
-    subtitle="Two types of magic: profane and sacred.
-Sorcerers have a pool of mana they can spend to invoke profane powers safely, but can push themselves beyond that at the cost of corruption, risking miscasts and mutation.
-Sacred powers are safe, but can be used scarcely and might fail if the caster is corrupted."
+    subtitle="Two types of magic: arcane and sacred.
+Arcane magic is corrupting and dangerous.
+Sacred magic is safe, but can be used scarcely and might fail if the caster is corrupted."
   >}}
   {{< hextra/feature-card
     title="Fast action resolution"
     subtitle="Just roll a d20 under an ability score.
 No modifiers, target numbers, or dice pools.
 Difficulty just comes in three steps: trivial (no roll, you just do it), challenging (roll to determine the outcome), impossible (you just can’t do it)."
   >}}
   {{< hextra/feature-card
-    title="Lightweight skill system"
+    title="Lightweight trait system"
-    subtitle="Skills are keywords: a character either has them or not.
-They provide significant advantages, such as the ability to invoke magic powers or to perform certain actions successfully without rolling."
+    subtitle="Trait are keywords: a character either has them or not.
+They changes the rules in significant ways, such as the ability to cast arcane magic safely or to perform certain actions successfully without rolling."
   >}}
   {{< hextra/feature-card
     title="Streamlined gear system"